theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Naga the daughter of Dhruva was a girl of transendental beauty, and two brothers Jupiter and Lyra simultaneously fell in love with her.
 Though she felt most kindly towards them both, she preferred Jupiter, the elder, and they became man and wife.
 In a year's time a son was born to theml-Brihat, a handsome boy; but soon after his birth Jupiter died suddenly, in order that he might reincanate over in India.
 Before he left Naga, he called to his bedside his brother Lyra, and solemnly commended her to his care, telling him to marry her as soon after his own death as custom permitted.
 Though Naga understood and willingly offered the sacrifice asked from her, she suffered much from the parting; but Lyra was assiduous and loving, and presently there came other children to occupy her attention.
 They saw a great deal of their grandfather Dhruva, and all of them loved and admired him; but Brihat was drawn to him in an especial manner.
 He attached himself to his personal service even at quite an early age, and would not leave him for any consideration.
 When Dhruva died, Brihat was inconsolable, and felt that he himself would die too unless he could find him again.
 He told his mother quite frankly that this was the case, and represented to her that as he had already resolved to devote to a celibate life, she might just as well allow him to depart at once for the mysterious and far-away country of which Dhruva had often spoken so lingingly as his home.
 This was an additional trial for Naga, but she faced it bravely, and persuaded Lyra that it was best to let the young man have his way.
 So he departed for India, and his place at Agade knew him no more.

-Selene was also killed in that massacre at the age of twenty-seven and took birth next near Benares in the year 593 B.C. as Chatta Manavaka, but lived only for thirteen years, so that he was ready to return with the rest of out characters to the next life in
+Selene was also killed in that massacre at the age of twenty-seven and took birth next near Benares in the year 593 B.C. as Chatta Manavaka, but lived only for thirteen years, so that he was ready to return with the rest of out characters to the next life in Greece.
-Greece.

-Yajna -(1)Ajax

--(2)Mona

-Naiad

-Chart XLVI a
-Agade

-(Birth of Orion)

-1521 B.C.

-Inca
-Una
-Baldur

-Joan
-Odos
-Upaka

-Vizier
-Yati

-Naga -(1)Jupiter
--(2)Lyra

-Amal

-Laxa
-Atlas

-Chart XLVI a
-(Birth of Orion)

-Agade

-1521 B.C.

-Brihat

-Herakles

-Rhea

-Orion

-Tolosa

--Fons

-Pollux
-Cyr
-Pomo

-Chart XLVI a
-Agade

-(Birth of Orion)
+Chart XLVI a - Agade - (Birth of Orion) 1521 B.C.

-1521 B.C.

-Eudox
-Liovtai
-Ursa
-Thetis
-Clio

-Chart XLVI b
+Chart XLVI b - Damascus - 1310 B.C.
-Damascus

-1310 B.C.

 A group of our characters appear somewhat unexpectedly in the Hittite Empire of King Separer(Theo), who then ruled over Syria, a considerable portion of Asia Minor, and also part of Mesopotamia, having his capital at Damascus.
 This is the only time in which any group taken from our band of servers has been known to enter into the Hittite nation.
 They were a strange-looking people, different from all others whom we have encountered-brachycephalous, with dark eyes and dark hair, and long aquiline noses, showing a curious mixture of Aryan and Man golian characteristics.
 Their architure was low and heavy, and they built their walls enormously thick.
 They were clever people in many ways, at metal work of all kinds, and it is noteworthy that their inscriptions were all carved in relief instead of being cut into stone.
 They wrote in clumsy hieroglyphics, which read backwards and forwards in alternate lines--the top line running from right to left, the next from left to right, and so on.

 Separer was a mighty king, who treated on equal terms with the Pharoah of Egypt, and concluded an offensive and defensive alliance with him.
 The connection of our group with him and his race is practically confined to one family--four brothers, cousins of the king, and their children--some forty people altogether.
 The speed work for which they appeared in this incarnation is not clear, though there can be no doubt that they were good citizens, and eminently useful to the nation of which they forme a part.

-Theo
+...

 ## Life XLVII